Ada-Developers-Academy/jump-start-live/lessons/day4/readme.md

 # Day 4

 ## Prep Work
-* Review the [Iterator notes](https://github.com/Ada-Developers-Academy/jump-start/tree/master/lessons/iterators) from JumpStart
+* Review the [Iterator notes](https://github.com/Ada-Developers-Academy/jump-start/tree/master/lessons/iterators) from JumpStart.
 * Watch [Day 4 Videos](https://adaacademy.hosted.panopto.com/Panopto/Pages/Sessions/List.aspx?folderID=59509728-df2d-4580-9077-55ad28795a7f) and review [lesson notes](#lessons).
-* Complete the [exercise](#exercise) listed below and be prepared to discuss it with others in class.
+* Complete the [exercise](#exercise) and be prepared to discuss it with others in class.

 ## Warm up
 * Walk your partner through one of the loop exercises you completed last class